2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Among these, we find in particular:

 - [Btcmap.org](https://btcmap.org/)**, a website that includes two maps updated daily: **[the world map of Bitcoin-accepting businesses](https://btcmap.org/map)**, and **[the map of global communities](https://btcmap.org/communities)**.
-Many bitcoiners, during their vacations or even in their daily lives, regularly check these maps to make new encounters or purchases. **Btcmap is clearly THE global reference point.
+Many Bitcoiners, during their vacations or even in their daily lives, regularly check these maps to make new encounters or purchases. **Btcmap is clearly THE global reference point.
 And for your visibility, your community must be listed there.**
-- [BitcoinerEvents](https://www.bitcoinerevents.com/)** is a website created by bitcoiners for bitcoiners.
+- [BitcoinerEvents](https://www.Bitcoinerevents.com/)** is a website created by Bitcoiners for Bitcoiners.
 You can then **publish your community's upcoming events** there.
 Unfortunately, in France, this platform is relatively little used.

 Depending on the country, there are also unique initiatives.
 This is particularly the case **in France, with the website [bitcoin.fr](https://bitcoin.fr/events/categories/evenements/) listing dozens of Bitcoin events in France each month**.
 If you haven't already followed them on Twitter or contacted them to share information about your community and/or events, now is the time! **In addition, to help them keep this French event calendar up-to-date, it would be appreciated if all French Bitcoin communities would get into the habit of:** ** **mentioning @bitcoinpointfr on Twitter at each new event announcement of their community**;